M&A Deal Structure: Tax Considerations

 In general, there are two main areas of tax to consider in a transaction, the Seller’s deferred tax liability related to cash basis tax reporting (a potential deal-killer), and the tax due from the actual transaction.

 Another tax consideration is that pesky Net Investment Income Tax (NIIT) of 3.8%.
 Is your AE firm ownership considered an investment that, once sold, will trigger the tax?
 Most likely not, if you receive a W-2 from the entity and materially participate and it’s your “trade or business” source of income.
-We’ll cover this, in addition to other tax considerations, in our upcoming webinar.
+In addition to other tax considerations, we cover this in our on-demand webinar, M&A Deal Structure through a Tax Lens.

 Proactively structuring a transaction for tax efficiency and maximum benefit is critical.
 Most M&A deals have at least some seller financing, even when private equity is involved.
 Seller financing means a note is used as one form of payment.
 Some deals also have an earn-out provision or paid-out performance metric as an additional purchase price.
 Installment sale treatment is available for both options to prevent the Seller from paying tax before cash is received.

 These are just some tax considerations that should be part of your transaction planning process.
-Join us for our webinar on M&A Deal Structure through a Tax Lens, where we’ll compare/contrast deal structure options as they relate to tax treatment and how to maximize tax benefits.
+Watch our on-demand webinar, M&A Deal Structure through a Tax Lens, where we compare/contrast deal structure options as they relate to tax treatment and how to maximize tax benefits.